redhat-italy/rht-summit2019-saga/readme.md

 In order to create the demo on your openshift environment, you need:
  - a ocp user with cluster-admin role
  - oc client installed on your machine
- - AMQ Streams 1.1 for OCP downloaded from Red Hat https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams
+ - AMQ Streams 1.1 for OCP downloaded from Red Hat<br>
+ https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams

 Follow the instruction to create the demo: